Construction of the World Trade Center: Agreement

 The States of New York and New Jersey also needed to approve the project, given their control and oversight role of the Port Authority.
 Objections to the plan came from New Jersey Governor Robert B. Meyner, who resented that New York would be getting the $355 million project.
 Meyner would only agree if his own state were able to benefit.
 He was particularly concerned about ridership on New Jersey's Hudson and Manhattan Railroad (H&M).
 The H&M's ridership had declined substantially from a high of 113 million riders in 1927 to 26 million in 1958, after new automobile tunnels and bridges opened across the Hudson River.

 The H&M's Hudson Terminal, a large and mostly decrepit office-building complex along Manhattan's Lower West Side, was located in a neighborhood referred to as the Radio Row, which was also seeing a general decline due to a loss of transportation options.
 The ferries across the Hudson River, which had seen 51 million annual riders in 1920, had stopped running, while the area's elevated lines were being dismantled in favor of high-speed subways.
 For many years, New Jersey residents and elected officials had proposed that the Port Authority purchase the H&M Railroad, but each time, the Port Authority had refused.
 Meyner suggested that he would support the plans for the World Trade Center project if the Port Authority took over the H&M. The Port Authority then started conducting another study on Meyner's suggestion of a H&M takeover.

 In February 1961, Governor Rockefeller introduced a bill that would combine the H&M's $70 million acquisition with the $335 million trade center at South Street.
-Even though Nelson Rockefeller had been warned of the hastiness of the deal, owing to the fact that it highlighted the price disparity between the two agreements, the New York state legislature approved the bill anyway.
+Even though Nelson Rockefeller had been warned of the hastiness of the deal, as it highlighted the price disparity between the two agreements, the New York state legislature approved the bill anyway.
 Subsequently, negotiations with Governor Meyner regarding the World Trade Center project reached a stalemate.
 Months later, Sullivan was contacted by a colleague, Sidney Schachter, who had surveyed Hudson Terminal.
 After taking a walk around the Radio Row neighborhood, Schachter concluded that the site could be used for the World Trade Center.
 This would carry multiple benefits: the obsolete Hudson Terminal could be replaced with more modern office buildings; the H&M would get a new railway terminal; and the World Trade Center could be built without objections from New Jersey.
 Through the end of the year, the Port Authority continued to investigate the feasibility of taking over the H&M.